The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 (Click to enlarge)

 Now with Optimizely Agent.
-Instead of installing the SDKs six times, you create just one Optimizely instance.
-An HTTP API that every service can access as needed.
+Instead of installing the SDKs six times, you create just one Optimizely instance with an HTTP API that every service can access as needed.

 A diagram showing the use of Optimizely Agent in a single service